 The key to determining the best skin peel treatment for each client is two-fold.
 First, there needs to be an effective consultation.
 Second, you need to have complete mastery of the different ingredients and types of peels.
 This means understanding their mechanisms, the effect that they have on the skin during and post treatment, and exactly how to administer them.

 Depth is not the only factor that determines the outcome; composition of the peel solution and the individual ingredients play a big role too.
 So, using a ‘one peel fits all’ approach is not enough.

 Having confidence in using a range of peel types allows you to create a personalised treatment plan to meet the skin type and concerns of each patient.
 This is why our Chemical Peels Workshop teaches you multiple types of chemical peels.

 3. Post-peel care and maintenance

-If you would like to offer your patients the best possible range of skin treatments, the Harley Academy’s Cosmetic Dermatology Course provides the ideal basis for confident consultation, treatment and aftercare.
+If you’d like to offer your patients the best possible range of skin treatments, the Harley Academy Cosmetic Dermatology Course provides the ideal basis for providing confident consultation, treatment and aftercare.